 Market-based benchmarks are indexes that track a segment of the investment markets.
 They help you to compare performance against a broad selection of securities where a portfolio manager could invest.
 These types of benchmarks often match the expected returns and risk profile of an investment option.
 They can also demonstrate a portfolio manager’s skill in selecting securities that outperform the return of a passive benchmark.
-For example, the market-based benchmark for the Australian Shares option is the S&P/ASX 200 Index.
+For example, the market-based benchmark for the Australian Shares option is the S&P/ASX 200 Index (adjusted for tax).

 One of the aims of Australia’s regulators is to improve member returns.
 To achieve this, APRA assesses performance using the Performance Test and the MySuper Product Heatmap.
 AustralianSuper supports mandatory performance assessment.
 This helps to address poor fund performance in the industry.

 The Performance Test was introduced under the Your Future, Your Super legislation, effective from 1 July 2021.
 The legislation is designed to ensure superannuation works in the best financial interests of members.
 The assessment compares investment performance relative to a benchmark portfolio, based on the product’s strategic asset allocation.

-AustralianSuper’s MySuper Balanced option and all the PreMixed options have “Passed” the performance test for the period ending 30 June 2021.
-For details on this, go to: apra.gov.au/your-future-your-super-performance-test.
+AustralianSuper’s MySuper Balanced option and all the PreMixed options have “Passed” the performance test for the period ending 30 June 2022.
+For details on this, go to: apra.gov.au/news-and-publications/apra-releases-2022-mysuper-performance-test-results.

 The APRA MySuper Product Heatmap provides members with a comparison of performance, fees and sustainability of member outcomes.
 This assessment identifies underperforming funds and highlights areas for improvement.
 In relation to sustainability of member outcomes, the metric also provides trend indicators to gauge the benefits of scale.
-For details about the APRA MySuper Product Heatmap, go to: apra.gov.au/mysuper-product-heatmap.
+For details about the APRA MySuper Product Heatmap, go to: apra.gov.au/superannuation-heatmaps.